krishaamer/green-filter-research/research/literature/finance.md

 -   **Design Implications:** *As a consumer, I can get notified by the app about highlights of poor legislation refuted by science*.

-## Governments and Legislation {#governments-and-legislation}

--   @pwc2022GrowthOpportunity2020 Changes to laws and regulations aimed at achieving climate change mitigation is a key driver behind the wave of ESG adoption.
-The goal of these laws, first adopted in the European Union, a self-proclaimed leader in eco-friendliness, is to pressure unsustainable companies to change towards greener practices, in fear of losing their access to future capital, and to create a mechanism forcing entire environmentally non-compliant business sectors to innovate towards sustainability unless they want to suffer from financial penalties.
-On the flip side of this stick and carrot fiscal strategy, ESG-compliant companies will have incentives to access to cheaper capital and larger investor demand from ESG-friendly investors.

--   @houseofcommonsEnvironmentalAuditSecond2002: Already in 2001, the UK
-    government was discussing ways to promote sustainable investment “fundamental changes in VAT or corporation taxes could be used to promote greener consumption and investment”.

--   @europeanparliamentDirective2014652014 Directive 14 2014/65/EU,
-    2014: The European Union fully recognizes the changing financial landscape trending towards the democratization of investments: “more investors have become active in the financial markets and are offered an even more complex wide-ranging set of services and instruments”.

--   @kentonMiFIDII2020: Some key legislation for investors has been put in place recently, for example “MiFID II is a legislative framework instituted by the European Union (EU) to regulate financial markets in the bloc and improve protections for investors”.
-    @europeansecuritiesandmarketsauthorityMiFIDII2017: “MiFID II and
-    MiFIR will ensure fairer, safer and more efficient markets and facilitate greater transparency for all participants”.

--   @quinsonTrumpPlanBlock2020 While the larger trend is for governments to adapt to and work towards their environmental climate commitments and public demand, the sovereign risk remains an issue.
-For example, the policies supported by U.S. President Trump during his presidency ran counter to many sustainability recommendations, including those directed at the financial markets.
-Helping legacy industries stay competitive for longer through subsidies, and lack of regulation, or even regulation supporting legacy technologies.

-### Countering Greenwashing {#countering-greenwashing}

--   Upcoming EU greenwashing legislation hopes to curb misleading communications by companies.

--   @AntiESGCrusadeUS2023 several US states are introducing regulation for ESGs to curb greenwashing.

--   Green investing only makes sense if it’s possible to distinguish sustainable investments from not sustainable ones.

-### Individual Climate Action {#individual-climate-action}

--   @kristiansteensennielsenArgumentsIndividualClimate2022 **Individual
-    climate action!!!**
--   **Give Gen-Z the tools to turn climate anger into positive change to transform companies**
--   @cherryProfitRethinkingCorporate2010 in
-    @laversFarDistractionPlastic2022 suggests “Like climate change, the
-    focus on individual actions as a solution is often misplaced, though it remains a focus of media and industry.
-For decades, the petrochemical industry has offloaded responsibility onto individuals through promoting concepts such as the”carbon footprint”, championed in a 2004 advertising campaign by British Petroleum”
--   @echeverriaGreenMobilityWellbeing2022 suggests greener modes of
-    mobility.

-### Product Databases {#product-databases}

--   Most sustainable companies.
-Make a database?
--   @StandardsMap: “The world’s largest database for sustainability standards”, “We provide free, accessible, comprehensive, verified and transparent information on over 300 standards for environmental protection, worker and labor rights, economic development, quality and food safety, as well as business ethics.”
--   @SustainabilityIntelligenceFood
--   @OpenFoodFacts app for nutrition and sustainability data
--   @OpenProductData: Open Knowledge Foundation’s Open Product Data website shut down
--   @hakonbogenThereGlobalDatabase2016: “Is there a global database of all products with EAN 13 barcodes?”
--   @gs1EANUPCBarcodes EAN/UPC barcodes on most consumer products
--   @semantics3WhyUPCDoesn2017
--   World product database
-    -   @DatakickOpenProduct: “open product database”

-    -   @WIPOGREENGlobal green tech database

-    -   @PackagingWorld packaging database

-### Sustainability as a Marketing Strategy {#sustainability-as-a-marketing-strategy}

--   @ames15MostEnvironmentally2022

--   @themuseeditorsCompaniesMakingPlanet2020

--   @shradhabhattaTop10Companies2021

--   @earth.orgWorld50Most2022

--   @todd-ryanWhoAre100

-### Sustainable Finance {#sustainable-finance}

--   Money connects all industries.
-People want to shop, save, invest sustainably - how to do it?

--   @ChancellorSetsOut Taxonomy of sustainable activities in the UK

--   @unepUNEPGreenFinance2022: **UNEP has identified that if the world is to meet its climate change, biodiversity, and land degradation targets, it needs to close a \$4.1 trillion financing gap in nature by 2050.
-The stakes are higher than ever, biodiversity and nature must be at the forefront of the COP27 climate agenda.**

--   @GreenFinanceInstitute2023: “We can and must channel private capital into nature-based solutions.
-This will require policy and regulatory support, catalytic capital and financial innovation.
-Ahead of COP27 in Egypt, Financing Nature: COP27 Special will showcase examples of where this is already happening, and discuss what we collectively must do to mobilize capital at scale” said Dr Rhian-Mari Thomas, Chief Executive Officer, GFI.

--   Nerdwallet’s @tommytindallFinancialActionsSpeak2023 suggests making
-    financial commitments instead of resolutions.

-### Transparency {#transparency}

--   @SimplyWallSt: Sites like Simply Wallstreet provide in-depth
-    analysis: Simply Wallstreet also same for crypto

--   Snowflake analysis like Simply Wallstreet

--   @defidonutPoolTogether732021 Savings Lottery

-### Realtime ESG {#realtime-esg}

-There’s a growing number of companies helping businesses to measure CO2e emissions in their product lifecycle.

--   @kylewiggersMakersiteLands18M2022 proposes makersite, instant
-    sustainability impact from supply chain.

--   @makersiteImproveYourProduct proposes ***product sustainability modeling***.

--   @timnicolleRealtimeESGData “Real-time ESG data is more difficult to greenwash”, “supply chain is a significant source of ESG content”

--   Automate CO2 calculations realtime:

--   @indrekkaldEestiITfirmaAutomatiseeris2022: FlowIT automate CO2
-    counting

--   “Factory social score”.

--   People working at the factories can report conditions

--   @ESGAnalyticsRealtime: “But the real breakthrough is how we can surface that real-time ESG data directly to individuals in the shops and online, linked to the products that they are browsing and potentially buying.
-This means that ESG change will finally be driven by the ultimate judge of business success – the customer.”

 ## Summary {#summary}